Ergodic robust maximization of asymptotic growth with stochastic factor processes

 \subsection{Relationship to \cite{kardaras2021ergodic}}

 Since the optimal strategy $\hat \theta$ only depends on $X$, it is also the optimal strategy for the problem considered in \cite{kardaras2021ergodic} when one takes appropriate inputs $\bar c_X(x)$ and $\bar p(x)$ satisfying the required assumptions in \cite{kardaras2021ergodic}.
-Indeed, up to technical conditions, the requirement on $\bar c$ and $\bar p$ that is needed to ensure $\hat \phi$ of Proposition~\ref{prop:hat_phi} determines the optimal strategy in the problem considered by Kardaras \& Robertson is to have
+Indeed, up to technical conditions, the requirement on $\bar c$ and $\bar p$ that is needed to ensure that $\hat \phi$ of Proposition~\ref{prop:hat_phi} determines the optimal strategy in the problem considered in \cite{kardaras2021ergodic} is to have